voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 :attr:`mask <fiftyone.core.labels.Detection.mask>` attribute of each
 |Detection|.

-The mask must be a 2D NumPy array containing either booleans or 0/1 integers encoding the extent of the instance mask within the :attr:`bounding_box <fiftyone.core.labels.Detection.bounding_box>` of the object.
+The mask must be a 2D numpy array containing either booleans or 0/1 integers encoding the extent of the instance mask within the :attr:`bounding_box <fiftyone.core.labels.Detection.bounding_box>` of the object.
 The array can be of any size; it is stretched as necessary to fill the